lewagon/dotfiles/05-Rails/03-Rails-restaurant-reviews/02-Yelp-MVP/README.md

 - Seed your restaurant database in `db/seeds.rb` with at least 5 valid restaurant records.
 - Run `rails db:seed` to launch the seeding script.

-### Routing / Controllers
+### User Stories

-Asking yourself what routes you need is a very important step in your web-app building process. **Routes should exactly mirror your product's user stories**.
+Asking yourself what user stories will compose your application and which routes you will need is a very important step in your web-app building process. **Routes should exactly mirror your product's user stories**.
 So let's define our minimal product here:

 - A visitor can see the list of all restaurants.